Our work is only possible because of our dedicated volunteers, who number in the tens of thousands annually.

 Following international disasters, we work with our in-country teams to assess the need for volunteers.

 Our international teams bring help and hope to impoverished, hungry and hurting people around the world.
-Those who are seeking international volunteer work—and are part of a church or other group—should apply.
-To learn more about these group opportunities check out our Field Teams page.
+Those interested in international volunteer work and are part of a church or other group should apply.
+To learn more about these group opportunities, check out our Field Teams page.